grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "That's fucking impossible Hemi, there's nothing but deep water..."
 In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the 'bottomless' pin and was now showing just 96 meters.
 She watched the gauge and it was slowly, slowly rising, like a gently slope coming up under them.

-Percy lit a cigarillo and stared at the gauges.
+Percy lit a cheroot and stared at the gauges.

 "Another tablemount?"
 Bastian asked.